 Disconnect and remove alternator from engine.

-Disconnect and remove tube stack from heat exchanger, clean out tube stack and refit into heat exchanger
+Disconnect and remove tube stack from heat exchanger, clean out tube stack and refit into heat exchanger and connect up.

 Refit alternator and tension belt.